mattrobenolt/connect-access/README.md

 * Explicitly allow an IP/CIDR
 * Explicitly disallow an IP/CIDR

 To allow or disallow, the ip rule is prefixed with a `+` or `-`.
-If no qualifier is specified, it's allowed to `allow`.
+If no qualifier is specified, it's assumed to `allow`.

 Rules are executed first to last and ends when the first rule is matched.
 If no match is found, assumes allow everything.